Randon39/Power-Tool-Data-Processing/README.md

 - watts
 - work flag

-(There is a sample data as example in this repository structure and it's to change the variables to atend your needs)
+A sample .dat file is included in the repository structure.
+Adapt the parser or variable names as needed for your specific datalogger format.

 The main objetctive is to generate:
 - Processed CSV (Torque x Time) for Simulink
 - Excel for review of output
-- Dataset processed for the sutudy of usage profiles (Neural Network training)
+- Clean datasets suitable for usage-profile studies or machine-learning applications (e.g., neural network training)

 # Structure